kaylah176/Project1/README.md

 ## 9. Future Work
 Prospective developments or improvements to this project encompass:<br>
 - Execute a more comprehensive risk analysis questionnaire<br>
-- Integrate the Russia-Ukraine conflict into the analysis.
+- Integrate the Russia-Ukraine conflict into the analysis<br>
+-  How would the **Consumer Price Index (CPI**) be affected before and after the last 5 midterm elections in the US ?<br>
 - Incorporate functionalities that enable users to fine-tune their portfolios<br>
 - Enhance the quality of visual representations<br>

+## 10. How to Run the Code

+- Clone the repository and execute it from the notebook in chronological order of the midterm dates <br>
+- The 'image' folder must be established in the environment; otherwise, an error will occur.